Hill Top, Cumbria: Garden

-The Tale of Tom Kitten features the Hill Top garden.
+Hill Top has a vegetable garden, but Mr McGregor's vegetables in The Tale of Peter Rabbit (1901) were painted at a garden called Lingholm on the shore of Derwentwater, as Potter had not yet acquired Hill Top.

-There is a vegetable garden, but Mr McGregor's vegetables in The Tale of Peter Rabbit were painted at a garden called Lingholm as Potter had not yet acquired Hill Top.
+The art work of The Tale of Tom Kitten (1907) features the Hill Top garden.

 Replicas

 Hill Top is a frequent destination of Japanese visitors to the UK.

 In 2007 a replica of Hill Top was built in a children's zoo near the grounds of Daito Bunka University in Tokyo, Japan.